2017 Wisconsin elections: State Supreme Court

-A regularly-scheduled Wisconsin Supreme Court election was held this year.
+A regularly scheduled Wisconsin Supreme Court election was held this year.
 Incumbent Annette Ziegler was unopposed seeking her second ten-year term.

+This was the first unopposed supreme court election since 2006.
+As of 2025, it is the most recent.
+As of 2025, this is also the most recent instance in which an incumbent justice has won re-election to the court.

 State Court of Appeals

 Three seats on the Wisconsin Court of Appeals were up for election in 2017.
 All three were uncontested.